• Skip to primary navigation

 The important thing to take into consideration when making these cookies is that they require some chilling time before you can roll them into balls and bake them.

 Simply cover the batter with cling film and freeze it for about an hour and a half.
-The batter should be chilled enough to roll and the cookies will bake up beautifully with perfectly shaped domes with a dark and white crackly look.
+The batter should be chilled enough to make the cookies.

 Tin of Holiday Chocolate Crinkle Cookies.

-I don't know about you, but I think chocolate crinkle cookies are a must on holiday cookie trays!
+These chocolate crinkles are a must on any holiday cookie tray!
 Don't forget to check out my Holiday Favourites section for more baking inspiration and sweet and savoury holiday-themed recipes.

 Enjoy!